Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 **Start**
 &e[===] &aHeading to the Selling Facility &e[===]
 &b:sun: Now that you have your crate filled with scrap materials, it's time to sell them!
 Your crate contains both ferrous and non-ferrous scrap, which need to be sold at different facilities.
 Please head over to the &6{facility_ferrous} &bto sell some of your scrap materials.
-*5 second delay*
-:map:&6{facility_ferrous} &bis located at the North-East of Gramados City, near the junkyard.
+:map: &6{facility_ferrous} &7is located at the North-East of Gramados City, near the junkyard.
 Click here to open it in your Minimap:
 [name:\"{facility_ferrous}\", x:{x}, y:{y}, z:{z}]

 **Repeat reminder**